PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ### Is there a list of all the modules impacted by the changes made on the BO product page?

 We wrote a special parser which analyzed all the modules in the PrestaShop Addons catalog in order to find the ones which might not work as expected.
-The result of this analysis will be published in another article -- possibly next week.
+The result of this analysis will be published in another article -- soon!

 ### Is there a list of all the modules impacted by the changes made for the Starter Theme?

 All the 1.6 modules targeting the theme will likely be impacted (to various degrees) by the changes and need to be adapted for 1.7.
-From the moment your module targets the theme, it will have to be updated.<br />
+From the moment your module targets the theme, it will have to be updated.

 We will soon publish a guide on what to look for when updating your module.

 ### Where is the 1.7 Developer documentation?

 The Developer documentation is being worked on, and the main topics should have their pages up during the beta phase.
-We hope to have it land in GitHub, so that the community can participate in its improvement.<br />
+We hope to have it land in GitHub, so that the community can participate in its improvement.

 In the meantime, we advise you to dive into the code of this 1.7-specific module: [https://github.com/PrestaShop/paymentexample](https://github.com/PrestaShop/paymentexample ).

 <div class="alert alert-note" role="alert">